tudat-team/tudat-space/docs/source/user-guide/state-propagation/propagation-setup/integration-setup.rst

 The main parameters driving the step-size control are the relative and absolute tolerances, :math:`\epsilon_{r}` and :math:`\epsilon_{a}`.
 These can be provided and used in several different ways:

 For **element-wise**, or **block-wise**, step size control.
 In the element-wise case, the step-size control algorithm is run separately for each of the state elements, with the state element resulting in the smallest required time step producing the recommended time step.
-Depending on the types of tolerances provided, the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.step_size_control_elementwise_scalar_tolerance` or :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.step_size_control_elementwise_matrix_tolerance` is used.
+Depending on the types of tolerances provided, the :func:`~tudatpy.dynamics.propagation_setup.integrator.step_size_control_elementwise_scalar_tolerance` or :func:`~tudatpy.dynamics.propagation_setup.integrator.step_size_control_elementwise_matrix_tolerance` is used.

 In the block-wise case, the algorithm is performed on the norm of user-defined blocks of the state.
 For instance, when considering Cartesian positions, the element-wise control computes the required step-size based on the estimate for :math:`\epsilon_{x}`, :math:`\epsilon_{y}` and :math:`\epsilon_{z}` (estimated errors for each separate component) separately.
 For the block-wise control, the required step-size can be computed based on :math:`||\boldsymbol{\epsilon}_{r}||`, the norm of the error of the position vector (note that, when propagating Cartesian states, the state vector consists of both position and velocity).
 We provide two ways in which to define the state blocks on which the step-size control is to be defined:

 * **User-specified matrix blocks** on which the step-size control is to be performed.
 In this case, the user manually specifies a list of rows/columns.
-Depending on the types of tolerances provided, the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.step_size_control_blockwise_scalar_tolerance` or :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.step_size_control_blockwise_matrix_tolerance` is used.
+Depending on the types of tolerances provided, the :func:`~tudatpy.dynamics.propagation_setup.integrator.step_size_control_blockwise_scalar_tolerance` or :func:`~tudatpy.dynamics.propagation_setup.integrator.step_size_control_blockwise_matrix_tolerance` is used.
 * **User-specified function that generates a matrix block** from the propagated state.
 In this case, the user provides a function that takes the state size (as number of rows and columns) as input and the integrator creates the matrix blocks when it is initialized (at which point the size of the state is defined).
 For instance, the
-  :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.standard_cartesian_state_element_blocks` function can be provided, which will apply step-size control on position and velocity blocks of the state.
+  :func:`~tudatpy.dynamics.propagation_setup.integrator.standard_cartesian_state_element_blocks` function can be provided, which will apply step-size control on position and velocity blocks of the state.
 This same function will provide the required step-size control blocks, regardless of whether a user propagates one or many bodies, or whether variational equations are propagated or not.
-Depending on the types of tolerances provided, the :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.step_size_control_custom_blockwise_scalar_tolerance` or :func:`~tudatpy.numerical_simulation.propagation_setup.integrator.step_size_control_custom_blockwise_matrix_tolerance` is used.
+Depending on the types of tolerances provided, the :func:`~tudatpy.dynamics.propagation_setup.integrator.step_size_control_custom_blockwise_scalar_tolerance` or :func:`~tudatpy.dynamics.propagation_setup.integrator.step_size_control_custom_blockwise_matrix_tolerance` is used.
 * Either a **scalar tolerance** or a **vector/matrix tolerance**.
 When providing a scalar, the same tolerances are used for each element/block.
 When providing the tolerances as a vector/matrix, different tolerances can be set for every element/block.
 This can be advantageous to put stronger emphasis on controlling the error in some of the entries of the state vector, or in properly scaling teh absolute tolerance to the magnitudes of the state entries/blocks at hand.